-N4.1 The early stages of a claim in rem are governed generally by rule 61.3 and PD61 §§3.1-3.11.

-- N4.2 After an acknowledgement of service has been filed a claim in rem follows the procedure applicable to a claim proceeding in the Commercial Court, save that the Claimant is allowed 75 days in which to serve particulars of claim: PD61 §3.10. - N4.3 PD61 §6.2 provides that the Admiralty Registrar will issue a direction allocating a claim form to the Admiralty Judge or to the Admiralty Registrar or to another Court, taking into account, among other things, the sums in dispute.
-As a general but not inflexible rule, claims in excess of about £1 million are allocated to the Judge, and personal injury claims which involve no Admiralty expertise are transferred to the Claimant's County Court or, if appropriate, to the Queen's Bench Division.
+- N.4.1 The early stages of a claim in rem are governed generally by rule 61.3 and PD61 §§3.1-3.11. - N.4.2 After an acknowledgement of service has been filed a claim in rem follows the procedure applicable to a claim proceeding in the Commercial Court, save that the Claimant is allowed 75 days in which to serve particulars of claim: PD61 §3.10. - N.4.3 PD61 §6.2 provides that the Admiralty Registrar will issue a direction allocating a claim form to the Admiralty Judge or to the Admiralty Registrar or to another Court, taking into account, among other things, the sums in dispute.
+As a general but not inflexible rule, claims in excess of about £1 million are allocated to the Judge, and personal injury claims which involve no Admiralty expertise (which generally should not be issued in the Admiralty Court anyway: see rule 61.2(2) and PD61 §§2.6-2.8) are transferred to the Claimant's County Court or, if appropriate, to the King's Bench Division.